e271828e/Flight.jl/docs/notes/design/framework_spec.md

   the activation scalar — while `init_m` and `init_z` pin wholesale, mirroring the discrete-producer rule.
-Declared `Float64` initial values embed as zero-partial constants under non-nominal activations, which is [§14.3](#143-resolution-flatten-validate-compile-once)'s rule for condition writes applied to the defaults those conditions overlay.
+Declared `Float64` initial values embed as zero-partial constants under non-nominal activations, which is [§14.3](#143-resolution-flatten-validate-compile-once)'s rule for `Float64` condition leaves applied to the defaults those conditions overlay.
   `init_x`'s walk presupposes [§7.1](#71-continuous-state-structured-immutable-flat-backing)'s closed leaf vocabulary (scalars and
   `SArray`s at the common eltype), so Stratum A checks it ([§12.1](#121-three-strata)) and reports a failure in the didactic register: "`init_x` field `gear_count::Int` is not